 Special notice: Recent fraud alerts

-There has been an increase in scams involving Canadian residential rental listings on non-JLL websites that later use JLL’s name and logo with interested renters claiming JLL will facilitate the rental transaction.
+There has been an increase in scams involving Canadian, and more recently American, residential rental listings on non-JLL websites that later use JLL’s name and logo with interested renters claiming JLL will facilitate the rental transaction.
 JLL would like to spread awareness of these current third-party attempts to exploit consumers for financial gain and to confirm that JLL is in no way involved with these transactions.

 Rental Listing Sites

 Presently, JLL does not facilitate residential property rentals in Canada.
-Many fraudulent rental listings have originated from sites like Craigslist.com or RentBoard.ca where there is little to no cost to post and little information to trace the fraudulent posts to an actual party.
+Many fraudulent rental listings have originated from sites like Craigslist.com, Zumper.com, Rentals.ca or RentBoard.ca where there is little to no cost to post and little information to trace the fraudulent posts to an actual party.

 Fraudulent Email Addresses or Contact Information

-Instead users have received emails from the following email addresses: jll-global-rentals@europe.com, willjsennet@gmail.com, willsennett761@gmail.com, and mennettw@gmail.com and several other variations of emails containing the fraudulent William Sennett or William Mennett name.
+Instead users have received emails from the following email address: espana@jll-eu.com, michaellaronde@mlaronde.com, richard@richardjbost.com, cn6080@gmail.com, lbvf703@gmail.com, doug@rdougandrews.com, and several other variations of emails containing the fraudulent Michael Bryson Laronde, Richard John Bost, William Sennett, William Mennett, Douglas Andrews, Doug Andrews or John Denison names.

 In the past, users have received the same scam from the following emails: jll-real-estate@europe.com, wlanson16@gmail.com, wlanson1952@gmail.com, willlanson52@gmail.com and several other variations of emails containing the fraudulent Will Lanson name.